← Back to Blog

 Provincial Registration Requirements

 In Nova Scotia, most short-term rental operators need to register their properties with provincial authorities.
-This process involves submitting property details, confirming insurance coverage, and renewing your registration on a regular basis.
+This process involves submitting property details, confirming insurance coverage, and renewing registration on a regular basis.
 Once approved, you'll receive a unique identifier that must appear in your marketing materials and booking confirmations as proof of compliance.
-Make sure your insurance and liability coverage meet the province's minimum standards to avoid any issues.
+Ensure your insurance and liability coverage meet the province's minimum standards to avoid any issues.

 Municipality-Specific Rules